-Mid-Fire Coffee Black is made from a base similar to H450 with a powerful naturally-occurring pigmented clay.
-The umber fluxes the body so that it vitrifies at cone 6.
-It is smooth and easy to throw.
-It accepts glazes very well.
+Mid-Fire Coffee Black is made from a base similar to H550 with a 10% addition of raw umber (naturally occurring pigmented clay).
+The umber colors the fired body and matures it enough for functional ware at cone 6.
+Coffee Clay is smooth and easy-to-throw.

-Problems with black bodies from some suppliers: Making a good black burning cone 6 clay body requires plenty of R&D. We tested existing products from a number of manufacturers and found serious issues (over-maturity producing bloating, warping and glaze bubbling; washed out glazes, jet-black colored pugged clay indicating use of raw MnO2).
+Problems with black bodies from some suppliers: We tested existing products from a number of manufacturers and found serious issues (over-maturity producing bloating, warping and glaze bubbling; washed out glazes, jet-black colored pugged clay indicating use of raw MnO2).

 This clay is plastic, it throws and forms well (even if soft).
-It generates plenty of slip on throwing.
-The body is made from 60% of our native A3 stoneware clay; to that we add kaolin, silica, bentonite, raw umber and talc.
+It generates plenty of slip on throwing and is quite smooth.
 Raw umber is a natural soil/clay, so it has the same handling precautions as other clays.

 To get the best defect-free surface please consider using a drop-and-hold firing schedule, for example the PLC6DS schedule.
 If crystallization during cooling is not an issue, glazes will give optimum results if slow-cooled also (e.g. the C6DHSC schedule).

 Commercial brush-on glazes offer many colors and surfaces.
 For functional ware check for glaze fit (vital for quality functional ware).
 Do not assume food safety of brightly colored glazes in your kiln and with layering without a leach test (e.g. GLLE test).
 Consider using a transparent or white liner glaze for food surfaces.